farzadhallaji/CS-588/Docs/experiment_guide.md

 - **Threshold runs** explicitly show both seed and post-refinement scores to quantify gains and improvement rate.
 - **Ablations** demonstrate the causal contribution of iteration, selection, evidence, and rewrite vs edit framing.

+Notes:
-Note: Phase2 human evaluation was dropped from the paper because the available ratings do not overlap the systems/split used here (zero paired ids).
+- Phase2 human evaluation was dropped from the paper because the available ratings do not overlap the systems/split used here (zero paired ids).
 Include it only if new overlapping ratings are collected.
+- HF-local Qwen threshold run was removed; Qwen coverage now comes via the Ollama model sweep.

 ## Reproducibility Notes
 - The pipeline is idempotent: existing outputs are reused; delete a file to rerun that experiment.